opendocsg/slw-judgments-backfill/2017_SGHC_283/report.md

  (b) The material information will include issues in relation to the fairness of the classification of creditors for voting (see also Re Punj Lloyd at [29a] and [31]).
 The guidance from TT International is that proper classification of creditors should be considered at the calling of meeting stage (at [59] and [61]–[62]).

- (c) The court will consider if there is “no realistic prospect” of the scheme receiving the requisite approval: TT International at [64], citing with approval Re Ng Huat Foundations Pte Ltd [2005] SGHC 112 at [9].
+ (c) The court will consider if there is “no realistic prospect” of the scheme receiving the requisite approval: TT International at [64], citing with approval Re Ng Huat Foundations Pte Ltd <span class="citation">[2005] SGHC 112</span> at [9].
 Where the opposition is such that the required supermajorities cannot be met, there is no realistic prospect of the scheme receiving the requisite approval.
 Thus, if there is strong opposition expressed, it would be prudent for the applicant to indicate sufficient support to show that the scheme is at least within striking distance of the supermajorities required.

 33     However, as emphasised in _TT International_ , the court does not consider “the merits and fairness” of the scheme at the calling of meeting stage (at [63]).
 The court’s consideration is limited to matters going to its jurisdiction or power to subsequently sanction the scheme if it proceeds to the sanction stage.